Bryan De La Cruz Player Props: Marlins vs. Red Sox

-On Wednesday, Bryan De La Cruz (.326 batting average in his past 10 games, with three doubles, a home run, a walk and eight RBI) and the Miami Marlins play the Boston Red Sox, whose starting pitcher will be Kaleb Ort.
-First pitch is at 7:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.333 batting average in his past 10 games), battle starter Brayan Bello and the Boston Red Sox at Fenway Park, Thursday at 6:10 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Red Sox